Privacy in Speech Technology: Protections

-\subsubsection{Information Bottleneck}
+\subsubsection{Information bottleneck}

-\changed{The purpose of an information bottleneck is to use an encoder to distill the information needed to perform a downstream (trusted) task into a bottleneck, such that all other (private) information is removed.\footnote{ A concept related to information bottlenecks is the \emph{privacy funnel}~\cite{makhdoumi2014information}.
-Where the original definition of the information bottleneck~\cite{tishby2000information} aims to maximize the utility of a channel with a fixed rate, the privacy funnel aims to minimize the information rate with a fixed utility.
-The information bottleneck is, however, much more widely known in the community and often informally used as an umbrella term to cover both cases. } A decoder can then be used to decipher the information in the bottleneck into a format usable for the downstream task.
-The overall approach is generic and can be applied for example in cases where \begin{enumerate*}\item the decoder resynthesizes the signal with some attributes anonymized~\cite{wang2019vector} or \item information extraction scenarios such as classification~\cite{tishby2000information}, where the decoder can often be trivial. \end{enumerate*} }
+The purpose of an information bottleneck is to use an encoder to distill the information needed to perform a downstream (trusted) task into a bottleneck, such that all other (private) information is removed.
+A decoder can then be used to decipher the information in the bottleneck into a format usable for the downstream task.
+The overall approach is generic and can be applied, for example, in cases where \begin{enumerate*}\item the decoder resynthesizes the signal with some attributes anonymized~\cite{wang2019vector} or \item information extraction scenarios such as classification~\cite{tishby2000information}, where the decoder can often be trivial. \end{enumerate*}

+A concept related to information bottlenecks is the \emph{privacy funnel}~\cite{makhdoumi2014information}.
+Where the original definition of the information bottleneck~\cite{tishby2000information} aims to maximize the utility of a channel with a fixed rate, the privacy funnel seeks to minimize the information rate with a fixed utility.
+The information bottleneck is, however, much more widely known in the community and often informally used as an umbrella term to cover both cases.

-To distill only the private message and discard any side-information, speech information is passed through a bottleneck so tight, that only the legitimate message \emph{at full accuracy} can pass through~\cite{Tishby2015,makhdoumi2014information} (see \cref{fig:bottleneck}).
-This approach thus provides protection against an attacker who has access to the output of the bottleneck. \changed{The challenges are to design a training methodology and model structure with a sufficiently tight bottleneck so that the legitimate message is accurately retained while private side information is discarded. }
+To distill only the {target information} and discard any side-information, speech information {can be} passed through a bottleneck so tight that only the legitimate message \emph{at full accuracy} can pass through~\cite{Tishby2015,makhdoumi2014information} (see \cref{fig:bottleneck}).
+This approach thus protects against an attacker who has access to the output of the bottleneck.
+The challenges lie in designing a training methodology and model structure with a sufficiently tight bottleneck, so that the legitimate message is accurately retained while private side information is discarded. {Observe that a generic implementation of an information bottleneck does not guarantee privacy as side-information can sneak through the bottleneck alongside the target information~\cite{raj2019probing}.
+Instead, to be privacy preserving, a channel must be designed or optimized for privacy, warranting the term privacy funnel. }